dargilboa/mdma/README.md

 # MDMA

-PyTorch implementation of the Marginalizable Density Model Approximator — A density estimator that provides closed-form marginal and conditional densities.
+PyTorch implementation of the Marginalizable Density Model Approximator — a density estimator that provides closed-form marginal and conditional densities.

 ## Requirements